perov/ProtoVenture/README.md

 Venture
 =======

 *This is a very old, proto-version of Venture.
-For the current version goto http://probcomp.csail.mit.edu/venture/, please.*
+For the current version go to http://probcomp.csail.mit.edu/venture/, please.*

 Installation manual: http://venture.csail.mit.edu/wiki/index.php5?title=Installation